Luke Raley Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the third-ranked team ERA across all MLB pitching staffs (3.78).
+- The Guardians have a 3.81 team ERA that ranks fourth among all MLB pitching staffs.

-- Guardians pitchers combine to give up 117 home runs (one per game), the second-fewest in the league.
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (119 total, one per game).

-- Curry (3-1 with a 2.95 ERA and 45 strikeouts in 64 2/3 innings pitched) makes the start for the Guardians, his fifth of the season.
+- Williams makes the start for the Guardians, his 10th of the season.
+He is 1-3 with a 2.90 ERA and 49 strikeouts in 49 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander went five innings against the Chicago White Sox, allowing two earned runs while surrendering four hits.
+- His last appearance was on Monday against the Toronto Blue Jays, when the righty tossed seven scoreless innings while giving up just one hit.

-- In 29 games this season, the 25-year-old has put up a 2.95 ERA and 6.3 strikeouts per nine innings, while giving up a batting average of .236 to his opponents.
+- The 24-year-old has an ERA of 2.90, with 8.9 strikeouts per nine innings, in nine games this season.
+Opponents have a .210 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.